 Any polyline can be split at any point.
 The polylines do not have to be selected before opening: Cut Polyline.
-Select the appropriate option in the upper ribbon to cut the polylines at specific points.
+Select the appropriate option in the toolbar to cut the polylines at specific points.
 This can be a way to manually clean a polyline.

-49 Polyline cut in three parts
+55 Polyline cut in three parts